Skip to main content

 Service crews must always have access to the lines, so if there is a lane or vegetation-free zone in a transmission right-of-way, avoid planting anything that may keep a vehicle or person from entering for inspection, safety, and maintenance.

 Buried utilities including electric, gas, sewer taps, and water taps are also a concern.
-Tree roots hold trees up, so if an underground utility line needs repaired or replaced, cutting roots for the repair may put your tree at risk of tree falling over.
+Tree roots hold trees up, so if an underground utility line needs repaired or replaced, cutting roots for the repair may put the tree at risk of tree falling over.
 Avoid planting small-growing trees within 10 feet of an underground utility and larger growing trees within 20 feet.
 Trees and other vegetation should not be planted within 10 feet of any utility service equipment, including access boxes for buried power lines.

 Tree selection and care resources